 As used in this section, the term "resident alien" refers to an individual whose residence is within the Philippines and who is not a citizen thereof; a "non-resident alien" is an individual whose residence is not within the Philippines and who is not a citizen of the Philippines; a non-resident alien who is actually within the Philippines for an aggregate period of more than 180 days during any calendar year is considered a "non-resident alien engaged in trade or business in the Philippines;" otherwise, such non-resident alien who is actually within the Philippines for an aggregate period of 180 days or less during any calendar year is considered a "non-resident alien not engaged in trade or business in the Philippines".
-A "resident foreign corporation" is a foreign corporation engaged in trade or business within the Philippines, and a "non-resident foreign corporation" is a non-Philippine corporation not engaged in trade or business within the Philippines.
+A "resident foreign corporation" is a foreign corporation engaged in trade or business within the Philippines, within the Philippines.